jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

- In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/audio2midi.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>
+ In this blog post we attempt to convert an audio excerpt from Twinkle Twinkle Little Star, played on the piano, into the corresponding MIDI file using genetic algorithm and show it performs better than a random search and a hill climber baseline....  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/audio2midi.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---
 <br>